Soundtrack: Marco Mengoni “Ti ho voluto bene veramente” (click here to listen)

 She had felt every flaming acid molecule of the flood grate her soul, explode in every cell of her being and the wounds caused by that had been deeper than any physical weapon could ever inflict.
 Gaia had craved oblivion, death even, only to be spared feeling it, but none of that had come to her rescue no matter how she pleaded.

-A ring of the door bell startled her, causing her drop the mug of tea she was holding.
+A ring of the door bell startled her and the mug of tea she was holding fell to the floor.
 Dammit!
 Hot liquid spilled on the marble floor tiles.
 She pressed the button on the wall, unlocking the front door downstairs.
 “Come in, Pietro!”
 She said into the intercom and opened the door leading into the apartment.

 There were steps approaching up the stairs and in a few moments she heard him say, “Evening, bella!”